Walter462/Sneakers/README.md

 >	in --> fn --> out
 >```

-We can reverse the data flow (output -> input) and start with asking questions (not putting existing data into algorithms).
+We can reverse the data flow (output -> input) by starting with asking questions.
 - `decision` is asking: Which is the best deal store?
 Problem text does not contain such information.
 We decided to applying the `min( )` algorithm to find it out.
 - `min( )`  algorithm: Where is my input?
 Which data should I work on?
 - `store list` here is the input data.

+This is recursive style of thinking.

 ```mermaid
 %%{ init : { "themeVariables": { "htmlLabels": true }}}%%